fsgreco/mock/README.md

 # Quick Mock Data Generator

 Need test data quickly?
-This lightweight utility helps you generate realistic mock data in seconds.
+This utility helps you generate realistic mock data fast.
 Choose from common properties like names, emails, and dates, **or define your own generators**.
-Perfect for prototypes, tests, and demos where you need meaningful data fast.
+Perfect for prototypes, tests, and demos where you need meaningful data right away.

 Built on top of `@faker-js/faker`, it provides a simpler interface while maintaining type safety and full TypeScript support.

 Key features:

 - 🚀 Quick property selection from common data types
-- 🎯 Generate exactly what you need, nothing more
+- 🎯 Generate exactly what you decide, nothing more
 - 📦 Zero configuration required
 - 🔍 Full TypeScript support with autocompletion